Skip to content

 Nutritional Profile of Fig

-Fresh figs are packed with dietary fiber, vitamins, minerals, and antioxidants while remaining naturally sweet.
+Fresh figs are packed with dietary fiber, vitamins, minerals, and antioxidants while naturally remaining sweet.

-Nutrients in Fresh Fig (Per 100g Serving)
+Nutrients (Per 100g Serving)

 Nutrient Amount Health Benefits